f3d-app/f3d/doc/user/03-OPTIONS.md

 ### `--load-statefile=<file path>` (_string_)

 Restore the application state from a statefile right after starting, then continue running.
 The statefile is applied above configuration files but below command line options.
+The restored window size is overridden by an explicit `--resolution`.
 If `-` is specified instead of a filename, the statefile is read from the standard input.
 If the file does not exist, it is skipped with a warning.

 ### `--save-statefile=<file path>` (_string_)

 Save the application state to a statefile right after loading, then continue running.
-All file groups are saved, including the ones not currently loaded.
+The saved state includes the options, camera, window size and all file groups, including the ones not currently loaded.
 Supports the same [template variables](#filename-templating) as `--output`.
 If `-` is specified instead of a filename, the statefile is written to the standard output.

 ### `--statefile-filename=<file path>` (_string_, default: empty)